Nicuse/Simple-Executor-V2/README.md

 - [Download Here (64-bit)](https://cdn.nicuse.repl.co/SEV2_1.3.3.zip)
 - [Requirements](https://github.com/Nicuse/Simple-Executor-V2/blob/main/requirements.md)
-- If you know how to install it.
-When installed run "SimpleExecutorV2.exe" not "loader.exe"

 By Installing or running the program, you automatically agree to our [terms of service](https://github.com/Nicuse/Simple-Executor-V2/blob/main/TermsOfService).